The Shape Part Slot Machine: Contact-based Reasoning for Generating 3D Shapes from Parts: Results Evaluation

 \parahead{Generalization Capacity} It is important that a generative model that follows the modeling by assembly paradigm learns to recombine parts from different sources into novel shapes.
-We demonstrate our model's capacity for this in Figure~\ref{fig:generalization}: it is able to assemble parts from multiple shapes together with or without explicit restrictions on duplication.
+We demonstrate our model's capacity for this in Figure~\ref{fig:generalization}: it is able to assemble parts from multiple source shapes together \revision{into novel shapes different from those seen during training}, with or without explicit restrictions \revision{whether parts from the same source shape can be connected to each other}.
 We also see that while including symmetry reasoning improves geometric quality, our method is able to generate shapes that are roughly symmetrical without it.
 This is also reflected in Table~\ref{tab:quality}: removing symmetry or prohibiting using multiple parts from the same source shape has minimal impact on our metrics.
 We provide more analysis of generalization in the supplemental.

 \parahead{Performance of Individual Modules} Finally, we evaluate each individual model module, using the following metrics: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item \textbf{Attach Acc}: How often the "where" module correctly selects the slots to attach, given the first slot. \item \textbf{Average Rank}: Average percentile rank of ground truth next part according to the ``what'' module. \item \textbf{Edge Acc}: How often the ``how'' module recovers the the ground truth edge pairs. \end{itemize}